Winter Activities for Your Child with Autism

 - Mall Visit – If the kids (and you!) are itching to get out of the house, take a trip to the mall.
 Make a game of walking around the mall to get some steps in and energy out.
 If you are able, let your child pick out a new toy or item once you have done so many trips around the mall.

 - Movie Day – this can be done at a local theater or at home.
 If you want to get out of the house, take advantage of discounted matinee prices and take the kids to see a favorite movie.
 Pop some popcorn at home and bring that jumbo size purse to provide some affordable snacks at the theater.

 For children with autism, on days when school or an ABA therapy center is closed, be sure to do your best to keep a routine and follow through on skills and activities they are working on at home.
-ABA is meant to be consistent and intensive, and can only be successful if parents do their best to practice many of the same ABA skills that your child does at their ABA center at home.
+ABA is meant to be consistent, and can only be successful if parents do their best to practice many of the same ABA skills that your child does at their ABA center at home.

 Winter Activities Winter in the Midwest is often unpredictable, cold, and filled with snow.
 For parents, finding winter activities for your child with autism can be a challenging.
 While the snow can be a fun and welcome activity for children, other times, the bitter cold can prevent children from playing outside.
 So, how do we […]